everything comes from the egg

-Stephen Turner, the artist who created the ‘Exbury Egg’, a wooden egg-shaped sculpture in which he lived and worked for over a year through 2013 and 2014, continues his odyssey across southern England with ‘Stephen Turner: Everything Comes From The Egg’, a new exhibition and residency programme.
+Stephen Turner, the artist behind the ‘Exbury Egg’, a wooden egg-shaped sculpture in which he lived and worked for over a year through 2013 and 2014, continues his odyssey across southern England with ‘Stephen Turner: everything comes from the egg’, a new exhibition and residency programme.

 At Gunwharf Quays, ‘Stephen Turner’s Exbury Egg’ is located in the central pond of City Quay, as a monumental sculptural presence from mid May 2017 for over three months.
 A month after the Egg is installed in the quay, the exhibition, ‘Everything Comes from the Egg’ will open at Aspex.
 This offers visitors an opportunity to see the range of artworks, ephemera and documentation, Stephen has made and collected over the course of the project.
 This is a comprehensive exhibition comprising drawings, prints, photographs, found objects, works on paper, sculptures and video made by Turner over the last four years.
 Stephen will also be continuing his exploration of places and communities as Artist in Residence at Aspex through May 2017.